migtools/mig-ui/deploy/README.md

-# Mig UI Deployment
+# MTC UI Deployment

-The `mig-ui/deploy` directory contains the node server required for a production deployment of the UI, as well as the ansible role and scripts that will deploy a CAM UI to a cluster.
+The `mig-ui/deploy` directory contains the node server required for a production deployment of the UI, as well as the ansible role and scripts that will deploy a MTC UI to a cluster.

 ## Dependencies